afonso-sousa/catbird/README.md

 ```

 ## Dataset Preparation
-For now, we only work with the [Quora Question Pairs dataset](https://quoradata.quora.com/First-Quora-Dataset-Release-Question-Pairs).
+For now, we support [Quora Question Pairs dataset](https://quoradata.quora.com/First-Quora-Dataset-Release-Question-Pairs), [WikiAnswers](http://knowitall.cs.washington.edu/paralex/) and [MSCOCO](https://cocodataset.org/#download).
 It is recommended to download and extract the datasets somewhere outside the project directory and symlink the dataset root to `$CATBIRD/data` as below.
 If your folder structure is different, you may need to change the corresponding paths in config files.

 ```text
 catbird